 My husband and I moved to Lenox Massachusetts a few months after I completed Outer Grove.
 I immediately began studying at Kripalu Yoga Center.
 I fell in love with the life size statues, practices, classes and all that they had to offer.
 I worked in the mailroom in exchange for classes and I attended community circles.
 Kriplau became my second home.
 During this time I was introduced to my Guru and have been engaged with her ever since.
 During this time of radical transformation I continued my Witchcraft studies and received my 3rd degree from Chalice Well Coven.
 These two practices became braided together.
 One of our coven members was also a Yogini that taught at Kripalu.
 She came to the house and helped me create my first altar to Ganesha.
 I remember watching in awe as she moved gracefully between the two practices creating a lovely unique flow.

 My Witchcraft and my Yogic/Divine Feminine Studies do not always dovetail.
 I spent a large portion of my life vacillating between the two.
 I think I was looking for a neat and tidy practice.
 But that isn’t how I experience life.
 It’s messy–littered with contradictions.
 There is a lot to learn from standing at the crossroads-where life intersects.
 Understanding and remaining open to this reality has been a life-long practice.
 I do not fit neatly under one umbrella.
 My spirituality mirrors this truth.
 I engage with puja & ritual.
 I have a mantra/japa/meditation practice.
 I study Yogic Philosophy as well as Witchcraft and Paganism.
 I dance in the moonlight and call on my ancestors.
 I have an Indian Guru.
 I am a devotee and a Priestess.
 I write under the influence of the moon and often my ancestors.
 I am deeply connected to the Irish Goddess Brighid.
-She is the core foundation of my practice.
 I honor her in both her water and fire aspects.
-My Hindu/Yogic Gods & Goddesses, Lakshmi, Ganesha, Sarasvati and my beloved Kali/Durga also inform my practice.
+My Hindu/Yogic Gods & Goddesses, Lakshmi, Ganesha, Sarasvati and my beloved Kali/Durga are all part of my core practice.
 All have altar space in my home.
 I wear a sari when I am preforming a puja and a white flowing gown when I am working with the Goddess Brighid.
 Both practices nourish me.

 Recently I determined that most of my journey was been about the Mother–this is what drew me to Mary.
 This is what propelled me forward.
 This is what continues to sustain me.
 It has also been the foundation of healing from adoption issues and not having an available Mother figure.